Fact Sheet 6:

 Further, the laws in seven states give residents the ability to obtain credit reports free of charge.
-This is over and above the free annual credit report available nationwide through the FACT Act.
+This is over and above the free annual credit report available nationwide.
 These states are: Colorado, Georgia (2 per year), Maine, Maryland, Massachusetts, New Jersey and Vermont.
-To read more about your rights in these 7 states see http://money.msn.com/credit-rating/get-extra-credit-reports-for-free.aspx

-Can I buy a my credit report from other companies?
+Can I obtain my credit report from other companies?

 How will I know if there is negative information in my report?

 The best way to determine if you have negative information in your credit report is to order a copy and check it carefully.
-For a thorough review, you should check with all three CRAs since there may be some variations in the file each CRA maintains on you.
+For a thorough review, you should check with all three CRAs since there may be some variations in the file that each CRA maintains on you.
 This should be done at least once a year.
-Because the crime of identity theft is on the rise, we recommend that you check at least one of your credit reports every four months.

 In addition to taking advantage of your free annual credit reports, you should also check your credit report when you know it is going to be used to make important decisions, such as applying for an automobile or home loan, renting an apartment, or applying for a job.
 Reports should be ordered at least one to two months before you apply for credit or intend to rent.
 At these crucial times, you do not want to be surprised to find that your report contains negative information, especially if that information is inaccurate.